oatlog/oatlog/doc/proposal/main.typ

 == Egg (2021)

-Egg @egg is an E-graph implementation where each rule is attempted to be matched against the entire database.
+Egg @egg is an e-graph implementation where each rule is attempted to be matched against the entire database.
 The rewrites are performed in batches, meaning that all rules are applied, and then the database invariants fixed.

-== Egglog and Eqlog (2023)
+== Egglog and eqlog (2023)

-Egglog @egglog and Eqlog @eqlog are simultaneous independent discovery of a unification between e-graphs and datalog.
+Egglog @egglog and eqlog @eqlog are simultaneous independent discovery of a unification between e-graphs and datalog.
 This yields a vastly improved computational complexity in comparison to egg, by allowing adding indices per node type and matching rewrite rules incrementally against only parts of the graph that have changed.
-A notable difference between them is that Egglog focuses on useability and has a dynamic REPL-style interface, while Eqlog is designed to be embedded into programs and processes rules at compile time.
+A notable difference between them is that egglog focuses on useability and has a dynamic REPL-style interface, while eqlog is designed to be embedded into programs and processes rules at compile time.

-The egglog paper has a benchmark showing approximately a million E-nodes per second, improving from egg's about 100k E-nodes per second in that same benchmark.
+The egglog paper has a benchmark showing approximately a million e-nodes per second, improving from egg's about 100k e-nodes per second in that same benchmark.

 == "Fast and Optimal Extraction for Sparse Equality Graphs" (2024)